 In fact, just the opposite is true.
-The information that follows will establish that:

-- (1) no federal law requires public schools to open sex-specific restrooms, showers, and changing areas to opposite-sex students, - (2) providing such access violates the fundamental rights of the vast majority of students and parents, and - (3) schools have broad discretion to regulate the use of school restrooms, showers, and changing areas.
+The information that follows demonstrates that: (1) no federal law requires public schools to open sex-specific restrooms, showers, and changing areas to opposite-sex students, (2) providing such access violates the fundamental rights of the vast majority of students and parents, (3) schools have broad discretion to regulate the use of school restrooms, showers, and changing areas, (4) requiring NSAA members to banish sex-specific facilities would likely violate the constitutional rights of religious schools, and (5) co-mingling students of the opposite sex on sports teams endangers students' physical safety.
 In an effort to assist educational entities, Alliance Defending Freedom has drafted a model Student Physical Privacy Policy that can be adopted or used as a resource either when drafting policies, or when handling specific situations, impacting this important area.
 We have attached that model policy after the conclusion of this letter.